Configure an authentication provider

-An authentication or identity provider (IdP) is a platform that is typically used to store and manage user accounts on behalf of an organization or service provider.
-In this instance, we will use the authentication provider to authenticate end users before issuing them credentials.
+An authentication or identity provider (IdP) is a platform that is typically used to store and manage user accounts on behalf of an organisation or a service provider.
+MATTR VII uses the authentication provider to authenticate end users before issuing them credentials.

-Before continuing, you will need an IdP that exposes an OpenID Connect-based interface populated with users who can be subjects of issued credentials.
-See our tutorial on configuring an IdP.
+• You will need an existing Identity Provider (IdP) that exposes an OpenID Connect-based interface populated with users who can issued verifiable credentials.
+See our tutorial if you need help in setting up your IdP.

-Your identity provider should let you create a application clients for use with your provider.
-The credentials provided for the app will be used by MATTR VII to generate the authorization request.
+• Your IdP should let you create application clients, and these clients credentials will be used by MATTR VII to generate the authentication requests when issuing credentials.

 Request